Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_inputs.md

 ## Input

-The `input` definition in the process block, much like the `output` definition, must have a qualifier and a name.
+The `input` definition in the process block, much like the `output` definition, must have a qualifier and a name:

 ```
 <input qualifier> <input name>